KaoriIzutani/100-days-of-code/log.md

 ### Day 18: Apr 24th 2020, Friday

 **Today's Progress**: R2D18.
-Focused on working an open source front end web project.
+Continued working on an open source front end web project.
 Went a bit more in depth with CSS Grid to arrange a web page's design.

 **Thoughts**: It was fun to play around with the grid, even though the result wasn't quite what I wanted it to look like yet.